 Recommendation:

+The Review Team recommends that ICANN should initiate processes to regulate and oversee privacy and proxy service providers.

+ICANN should develop these processes in consultation with all interested stakeholders.

+If appropriate, this could include a review of existing practices used by proxy/privacy service providers.

-The Review Team recommends that ICANN initiate processes to regulate and oversee privacy and proxy service providers, in consultation with all interested stakeholders.
-The review team considered that one possible approach to achieving this would be to establish an accreditation system for all proxy/privacy service providers.
+The review team considered that one possible approach to achieving this would be to establish, through the appropriate means, an accreditation system for all proxy/privacy service providers.
 As part of this process, ICANN should consider the merits (if any) of establishing or maintaining a distinction between privacy and proxy services.

 The goal of this process should be to provide clear, consistent and enforceable requirements for the operation of these services consistent with national laws, and to strike an appropriate balance between stakeholders with competing but legitimate interests.
 At a minimum, this would include privacy, law enforcement and the industry around law enforcement.

-ICANN should use a mix of incentives and sanctions to encourage proxy/privacy service providers to become accredited, and to ensure that registrars do not knowingly accept registrations from unaccredited providers.
+ICANN could, for example, use a mix of incentives and graduated sanctions to encourage proxy/privacy service providers to become accredited, and to ensure that registrars do not knowingly accept registrations from unaccredited providers.

-ICANN should develop a graduated and enforceable series of penalties for proxy/privacy service providers who violate the requirements, with a clear path to de-accreditation for repeat, serial or otherwise serious breaches.
+ICANN could develop a graduated and enforceable series of penalties for proxy/privacy service providers who violate the requirements, with a clear path to de-accreditation for repeat, serial or otherwise serious breaches.

 In developing the process to regulate and oversee privacy/proxy service providers, consideration should be given to the following objectives: